 Your advisor can advise you on academic matters and will reach out for additional assistance and guidance when needed.
 Advisor assignments and office hours are available on stat.illinois.edu/academics/advising.
 Your advisor can be contacted by email at stat-ms@illinois.edu.

-For general administrative questions (e.g. general Graduate College policies and procedures), start with the Graduate Contact by email at stat-office@illinois.edu or in person in 101 Illini Hall.
+For general administrative questions (e.g. general Graduate College policies and procedures), start with the Graduate Contact by email at stat-grad@illinois.edu or in person in 152 Computing Applications Building.

 Contact Quick References